Today (20th July 2017), Genesis and Notting Hill

 In the short term you will notice very little difference.

-Following the formal merger, there will be an integration programme, which we expect to take about two years.
+Following the formal partnership, there will be an integration programme, which we expect to take about two years.
 We will continue to provide an excellent service delivery throughout and make any changes as seamless as possible.

 There will need to be discussion and negotiation on what the culture of the new organisation will be, how to deliver services and what standards to adopt.